renato-farias/saws-api/README.md

 Sinatra AWS - API
 =================

 With SAWS-API you can easily communicate or integrate your services with AWS APIs.
-It supports with all REST AWS APIs including Autoscaling, EC2.
+It supports all REST AWS APIs including Autoscaling, EC2.

 Usage
 -----